JM061/2805ICT-3815ICT-7805ICT-Assignment-1/README.md

 - [x] Static High score screen (List of 10)
 - [ ] (MILESTONE 2) Access above file in high score screen and display values in a list

+# Assignment 2
+- Two player mode, differnet pieces instead of the same
+- Players can select to have either differnet or the same pieces when playing against each other